RPriya2019/ad-campaign-mcp/README.md

 ## Known limitations

-- Authentication is a single shared API key — fine for local use, but there are no per-user accounts or permissions.
+- Authentication is a single shared API key — fine for local use.
 - No `POST`/`PUT` endpoints yet — campaigns can only be seeded directly via SQL, not created through the API or the MCP tools.